aphanotus/bread/gochujang.buns.md

 #### dough

-- [ ] Start the yeats in a small amount of the warm milk, and let sit for 10 minutes.
+- [ ] Start the yeast in a small amount of the warm milk, and let sit for 10 minutes.
 - [ ] In a stand mixer bowl, add the dry ingredients.
 - [ ] Add in the milk, yeast mixture, tangzhong, egg, gochujang and garlic confit.
 - [ ] Mix on low speed, scraping the sides occasionally.